 I started thinking about the long winter ahead after seeing some lovely summer time pictures we forgot to download from our digital camera.
 So I decided to dedicate this post to all things warm weather like.
 First is a vacation picture of the beautiful harbor in Camden, Maine (this is the town with the beautiful library, natural ampitheather, and 4 bookstores - one of which is, or was, selling the entire Trixie Belden collection in near perfect condition; should have snatched them up when I had the chance).
 Actually, this picture could be Rockland, Maine, not Camden.
 Doesn't matter.
 Both are adorable.

 Next are pictures from Edith Wharton's estate The Mount.
 One of the house itself and one of the amazing gardens behind the house.
-Must get back there again soon.
-Seeing her personal library and the ongoing restoration project of her estate was incredible.

 And then we have a picture of our beautiful rose bushes that, much to my astonishment, bloomed for the second year in a row.
 Gardening is not my forte.
 I like the idea of it, but don't have the patience for it.
 I did manage to keep a potted tomato plant and some lavendar alive this year though, so maybe I'll rethink the whole gardening thing next year.
 I planted some bulbs this past weekend - if they come up in the spring then I'll definitely give gardening another chance.